pbyrne84/phpunitskelgen/README.md

 class InternalSkelgenConfig implements SkelgenConfig {

-    //This is just auto generated in the code template I use for everything class to allow when creating mocks to use imports and have safe refactoring.
+    //This is just auto generated in the code template I use for everything class to allow when
-    //Behaves the same as ::class in 5.5 const CLASS_NAME = __CLASS__;
+    //creating mocks to use imports and have safe refactoring.
+Behaves the same as ::class in 5.5 const CLASS_NAME = __CLASS__;

     //Regex to calculate base project path.